 GDS Associates, Inc. (2007).
 Measure Life Report, Residential and Commercial/Industrial Lighting and HVAC Measures.
 Weblink.
 Measure life for insulation is 25 years.
 Note that PA Act 129 savings can be claimed for no more than 15 years, thus the 15-year measure life.

-ENERGY STAR Recommended Home Insulation R-Values.
-Accessed February 2023.
-Weblink

 2021 International Energy Conservation Code, Table R402.1.3: Insulation Minimum R-values and Fenestration Requirements by Component.
 Weblink

 Used eQuest 3.64 to derive roof assembly R-values.
 When insulation is added between the joists as in most insulation up to R-30 (10”), the assembly R-value is based on a parallel heat transfer calculation of the insulation and joists, rather than a series heat transfer.